pbellchambers/winebrewdb/trunk/winebrewdb/README.txt

 ---------------------------------------------------------------
 Run the jar file to launch the application.

-You require Java v1.6+ to run this. (http://java.com/download)
+You require Java v1.6 (or newer) to run this. (http://java.com/download)